Featured Patient: Lloyd Keith

 “You know, there's a particular body image that you've lived with for 28 years and then overnight it changes.
 So there’s an adjustment period,” he said.

-While he was at in-patient rehabilitation, Lloyd met with two general prosthetists before he was introduced to Scott Spring, the clinical manager at Arm Dynamics in Houston.
+While he was at in-patient rehabilitation, Lloyd met with two general prosthetists before he was introduced to Scott Spring, the clinical manager at Arm Dynamics Houston center.

 “When Scott brought up the idea of customizing my prosthesis, I got excited.
 Austin is where I went to law school and it’s just one of my favorite places ever.
 That emblem is a reflection of who I am.”